morandiaye/Ressources_spatial_datascience/README.md

 ## R
-**These ressources below are awesome if you need to dive in spatial data science by using R**
+**These resources below are awesome if you need to dive in spatial data science by using R**

 [Introduction to Spatial Data Programming with R](http://132.72.155.230:3838/r/index.html)